Basics of TRI Reporting

 Every year, TRI data are submitted by certain industrial facilities and made available to the public; an overview of this process and the TRI reporting criteria are provided below.
 Please note that the reporting criteria are described in general terms; more specific guidance is available in the TRI Reporting Forms and Instructions document.

 To learn more about the annual data collection cycle, click on one of the time periods below:

 - July 1 TRI Forms Due to EPA

-- Deadline for facilities that meet TRI reporting requirements to submit TRI forms for toxic chemical management that occurred during the previous calendar year.
+- Deadline for facilities that meet TRI reporting requirements to submit reporting forms for chemical waste management and pollution prevention acctivities that occurred during the previous calendar year.

 - July TRI Preliminary Dataset Available

-- The preliminary dataset for the recently-concluded reporting year is available in downloadable files on the TRI website and in Envirofacts.
+- Preliminary, facility-level data for the previous calendar year are available in downloadable files on the TRI website and in Envirofacts.